Haunted-Cpp/projeto/readme.md

 ```
 #### Datasets

-A list of test datasets is provided in the folder "datasets".
+The list of test datasets is provided in the folder "datasets".
+The final test file has a ".edge" extension.
 Some of them should be uncompressed first.

 The random dataset is a big file and could not be uploaded.